Abtinz/Cloud-Computing/AUT-Spring-Course2024/Hadoop_Spark/spark/README.md

 Purpose for this tutorial is to show how to get started with Hadoop, Spark and Jupyter for your BigData solution, deployed as Docker Containers.

+thanks to sadegh mohamadi and mohammad rahmanian for docker and .yml and .sh configs

+## Windows?

+Don't forget to make .sh files configured for execution on unix systems

 ## Pre-requisite
 - Apple Silicon might use arm64 branch to install.
 - Ensure Docker is installed.